zaphosting/docs/docs/webspace-plesk-ssl.md

 ![image](https://user-images.githubusercontent.com/13604413/159176748-32786fa1-7e69-441d-a3e3-1c8da3fbdb4a.png)

-A Lets Encrypt Certificate can be requested free of charge.
+A Let's Encrypt Certificate can be requested free of charge.

 Step 2️⃣: Enter/fill in the required information.
 In order for the certificate to be requested, details must be provided.